koajs/cash/README.md

 #### `maxAge`

-Default max age for the cache if not set via `yield this.cashed(maxAge)`.
+Default max age for the cache if not set via `await ctx.cashed(maxAge)`.

 #### `threshold`